any-docs/css/content/guides/cascading_variables/using_custom_properties/index.md

 ```

 The selector given to the ruleset ([`<section>`](/en-US/docs/Web/HTML/Reference/Elements/section) elements in the example above) defines the scope in which the custom property can be used.
-For this reason, a common practice is to define custom properties on the {{cssxref(":root")}} pseudo-class, so that it can be referenced globally:
+For this reason, a common practice is to define custom properties on the `:root` pseudo-class, so that it can be referenced globally:

 ```css
 :root {